Contact an Experienced NJ

 Special needs is a term used in clinical, diagnostic and functional development to describe individuals who require assistance for disabilities that may be cognitive or psychological.
 Individuals with Autism, Down syndrome, dyslexia, blindness, developmental disability or cystic fibrosis for example, may be considered to have special needs.
+But eligibility for a SNT is not just limited to special needs persons.
+A disabled person also qualifies.
+A Disabled person is defined as a person who has a physical or mental impairment that substantially limits one or more life activities.
+It can be cognitive, developmental, intellectual, sensory or a combination of these.

 Why Choose Hanlon Niemann